Table of Contents

 It's crucial to keep your pet's environment as cool and dry as possible during the peak flea season.
 Using air conditioning, fans, and dehumidifiers can help control the indoor environment and make it less favourable for fleas.

 However, winter is no time to forget about fleas!
 Thanks to central heating, fleas can survive and breed in winter too.
 This is why it’s super important to keep up to date with a regular routine of flea treatment all year round.
-A regular, monthly treatment of Itch Flea for your dog or cat, delivered for free on subscription, means you’ll never forget.
+A regular, monthly treatment of Itch Flea Treatment for dogs or Itch Flea Treatment for cats, delivered for free on subscription, means you’ll never forget.

 Prevention is the key to keeping fleas at bay during their peak season and all year round.
 Below are some tips to prevent and treat flea infestations:

-Using a flea prevention treatment for your pets, like Itch Flea, keeps fleas at bays by killing fleas at all life stages.
+Using a flea prevention treatment for your pets, like Itch Flea Treatment for Cats and Itch Flea Treatment for Dogs, keeps fleas at bays by killing fleas at all life stages.
 It’s important to regularly keep up with your pet’s flea treatment so they never go unprotected!
 Click here for more info on how to prevent fleas.

 Frequent grooming and bathing can help you spot fleas on your pets early.
 Use a fine-toothed flea comb to check for adult fleas, flea dirt (flea faeces), and eggs.
 If you find any signs of fleas (click here for help identifying them!), take action immediately.